I did not kill my daughter. I did not kill my husband.Angelina Rodriguez

 Angelina and older sister Gigi said their grandfather molested Angelina from childhood through high school.
 Teenaged Angelina attempted suicide and aborted Grandpa’s baby.

-However, Angelina was beautiful, and motivated to improve her life.
+However, Angelina is beautiful.
+She used marriage to improve her life.

 Four men married Angelina: